Premature Ejaculation (PE) can cause men or Assigned Males at Birth (AMAB) to ejaculate very early.

 What will happen if I take more Paroxetine than recommended?

-You may experience the symptoms such as nausea, vomiting, and dry mouth if you take more Paroxetine than prescribed.
+You may experience symptoms such as nausea, vomiting, and dry mouth if you take more Paroxetine than prescribed.
 Call a doctor immediately if you witness these symptoms.

 Cheap Medicine Shop only refers to credible, authoritative sources for our content.
 If you’re curious about how we ensure the integrity of our content, we encourage you to read our Content Information Policy.